nomadyus/wallab/doc/README.md

 ## Walmart.ca website
-The architecture [diagram]() has provided shows some of the ways the architecture of the Walmart.ca site can be updated.
+The **Architecture Diagram** for the site is provided in `/doc/Architecture Diagram.pdf` and it shows some of the ways the architecture of Walmart.ca site can be updated.